-NFR Activity Description Emissions 2G Other product use Use of fireworks and tobacco NO X , NMVOC, SO X , NH 3 , TSP, PM 10 , PM {2.5} ,BC, CO, Pb, Cd, Hg, As, Cr, Cu, PCDD/F, PAH-4, HCB
+NFR Activity Description Emissions 2G Other product use Use of fireworks and tobacco NOx, NMVOC, SOx, NH3, TSP, PM10, PM2.5,,BC, CO, Pb, Cd, Hg, As, Cr, Cu, PCDD/F, PAH-4, HCB

-All emissions from tobacco smoking are included from year 1990 forward, but NOx emissions only from 2001 onwards.
-The time series are consistent.
-The possibility to include emissions from 1980 onward will be investigated.
+All emissions from tobacco smoking are included from year 1990 onwards.,.
+The time series is consistent.
+The possibility to include emissions since 1980 will be investigated.